arian-lrd/EECS1012-project/README.md

 7. Type `localhost:5001` in your browser to test out the web application.

 ## Notes
 Although some features are not fully developed, the main learning objectives of the project were achieved.
-We plan to develope these features further in the summer.
+We plan to develop these features further in the summer.
 ### Un-developed features
 - **Forgot Password**: Allows users to receive an email with password recovery instructions.
-- **Multiple Game Themes**: This allows users  to choose between varying themes for the game like Cars, Flowers, or Sports themes.
-Diffault implementations in current version is a Car themed game.
+- **Multiple Game Themes**: This allows users to choose between varying themes for the game's images like cars, flowers, or sports.
+Default implementation in current version is a car-themed game.
-- **Difficulty Levels**: Including Hard and Normal to provide challenges for various skill levels.
+- **Difficulty Levels**: Option to choose between Hard and Normal modes to provide challenges for players of various skill levels.
+- **Save Score After Game Over**: Ability for an anonymous player to save their score once they create a new account.
-- **Safely deleting deprecated features**: Some features that were discussd in design phase no longer seem reasonable. all-time highest score is now confusing for users.
+- **Safely deleting deprecated features**: Some features that were discussed in design phase no longer seem reasonable.
+All-time highest score might be confused with the high score, which was originally supposed to represent the user's highest score in current login session.
 ### Minor bugs
 - **Scoreboard not showing for anonymous players**: Sometimes if an un-registered user tries loading the scoreboard page they encounter an error
-- **Anonymous player high score**: When an anonymous player plays the game the value of High Score is the object promis from the backend.
-Propper handling of the promise for un-registered users shall be implemented.
+- **Anonymous player high score**: When an anonymous player plays the game the value of High Score is the object promise from the backend.
+Proper handling of the promise for un-registered users shall be implemented.